Article

 Put simply, regression testing is about making sure old bugs don’t come back to haunt you.
 Wikipedia states that it’s used to make certain that previously developed and tested software still performs the same way after it is changed or interfaced with other software.
 More formally, regression testing is about ensuring your software continues to behave in the expected manner after you have made any changes.
 It is about ensuring there has been no regression in the state of the software and checking that the new code hasn’t triggered an old bug that may not have been fixed properly.

 When you are struggling to meet a tough deadline, it is tempting to assume that because your unit tests all passed and a basic smoke test passes, your code is ready for release.
-However, by their very nature, smoke tests, like functional testing, only touch a small part of the codebase and are designed to ensure basic functionality rather than test every detail.
+However, smoke tests, like functional testing, only touch a small part of the codebase and are designed to ensure basic functionality rather than test every detail.
 By contrast, regression testing is designed to re-run all the relevant tests to make sure there have been no regressions.
 So, regression testing is just as vital as unit testing and testing of new features and is clearly distinct from either of those.

-What are software regressions
+What are Software Regressions?

 • Unmasked regressions happen when a new piece of code reveals an existing failure that wasn’t previously being tested for.
-These are the hardest to find since they are often unexpected and may relate to code that was apparently bomb-proof.
+These are the hardest to find since they are often unexpected and may relate to code that was bomb-proof.

 Regression testing should identify all these types of regression.